cardano2vn/Project-Catalyst/1200002:Cardano blockchain courseware in Universities/Milestone4/Readme.md

 24/32 people rated the course as having content that matched their needs

 ![image](https://github.com/user-attachments/assets/770b3246-bc54-403e-8412-1bd2b09656bc)

+## The link of open-source learning material

+The latest version of our text book has been publiced at [this link](https://github.com/cardano2vn/Project-Catalyst/blob/main/1200002%3ACardano%20blockchain%20courseware%20in%20Universities/Milestone4/Blockchain%20C%C6%A1%20B%E1%BA%A3n.pdf)

 ## Feedback in the learning materials
 ### Feed back from Dr. Cao Thi Luyen: